captain-nimo/TestingWithTestCafe/README.md

 ### Prerequisites

-	To run this project with a browser, you need to have a browser (i.e. ‘Chrome’, ‘Firefox’ in your system).
+	To run this project with a browser, you need to have a browser (i.e. ‘Chrome’, ‘Firefox’) in your system.
 Also, you need to install Node.js, npm and TestCafe.

 ### Installation